nikolailic0529/easyPortal-API/docs/Dev/README.md

 ## Logger

 Similar to [Telescope](https://laravel.com/docs/telescope) but more smart and can be used with long-running jobs.
 Currently used mostly to log queue jobs events.

+## Maintenance

+Defines various helpers for maintenance, and jobs to enable/disable maintenance by schedule.